pablomarle/networkmaps/README.md

 ## Installation & Documentation.

-All the documentation can be found here: [Networkmaps Documentation](https://www.masshandra.com/documentation.html)
+All the documentation can be found here: [Networkmaps Documentation](https://www.networkmaps.org/documentation.html)

-## Special note for already existing installations.
+## Special note for already existing installations
 For administrators who deployed Networkmaps before June 2019, on newer releases, Networkmaps does not use the mysql database anymore to store user information.
-Check https://www.masshandra.com/doc_installation.html for instructions on how to migrate.
+Check https://www.networkmaps.org/doc_installation.html for instructions on how to migrate.
 ## Credits

 We are using some 3rd party software: